doguilmak/InferenceVision/README.md

 <br>

 **2- Calculate Normalized Centers:** Retrieve the pixel coordinates of the bounding box, then calculate its center.
 Next, proceed to normalize each center of the bounding box using image size.
-Representing the relative positions of objects within the defined polygon, normalized center coordinates are structured as a matrix with rows $(y_{norm}, x_{norm})$ for $i = 1, 2, \ldots, \text{num_centers}$.
+Representing the relative positions of objects within the defined polygon, normalized center coordinates are structured as a matrix with rows $ (y_{norm}, x_{norm}) $ for $ i = 1, 2, \ldots, \text{num_centers} $.
 The function calculates geographic coordinates using the following equations.
-For each $i$ from $1$ to $\text{num_centers}$ in the image:
+For each $i$ from $ 1 $ to $ \text{num_centers} $ in the image:

 <br>